By Natasha Samuel, senior product marketing manager

 Yes, you read that right: The International Air Transport Association (IATA) estimates that in Q2 alone, airlines were facing a major cash crisis with one big contributing factor — $35B dollars of refundable tickets due to both consumer and business travelers from airlines worldwide.1

 Corporations are looking to the future and planning for when their operations start to return to normal.
 These businesses want to make certain their cash liquidity is in a strong position to operate, meaning they too are focused on the question of airline refunds.

 It’s not that simple

-We in the industry — the business TMCs, industry bodies, and airlines — assume that the average leisure or business traveler understands what goes on behind the scenes.
+We in the industry — the business TMCs, industry bodies, and airlines — assume that the average business traveler understands what goes on behind the scenes.
 That they will just know that getting a travel credit, or a refund from their original ticket, in a complex air distribution model, in the middle of a global crisis, is going to take longer, and they will just know the reasons for that.